Jeremy-Deh/GoRankAnalysis/README.md

 # Description
 GoRankAnalysis is a pretrained model that can estimate the rank of someone using only one game provided to the program as a `.sgf` file.

+While use of AI in the world of Go is mostly used to review games and see what mistake we made during a game, and learn some better moves, this program aims to have a better ranking system in Go, that would be stable and more representative of players's strength.
+Wether You want to verify if you're getting stronger with time, or if you're 3 kyu but imagine you're already better than a 1 dan that lived 100 years ago, because of the evolution of Go and Go strategies, you can now verify all of that.

 # Context

+Ranking in Go uses a kyu/dan system (kyu for the majority of us) and dan for the strong players.
+It starts from 20kyu (for the very beginners) to 1 kyu (for the confirmed players), then from 1 dan (for the good players) to 9 dan (very strong professional players)

+But there is no official representation of what a strength of 1dan or 10kyu represents, therefore it can vary from a country to another one.

+If you are a man of 177cm, and if we were still mesuring heights and lengths like we mesure Go ranking, you would probably be 5-kyu-tall in New-Zealand (where 177cm is average for a man) but you'd probably be 3-dan-tall in Honduras (where the average man is 166 cm), but fortunately, you are not 6k-tall somewhere and 3d-tall somewhere else, you are 177cm tall **everywhere**.

 Current methods of ranking in Go rely mostly on an Elo system where the player win or loose some points after a game depending of the output (game won or lost) and the difference in rank between the player and his opponent.
-Those Elo points are then converted into the ranking system kyu-dan.
+Those Elo points are then converted to the kyu/dan ranking system .

 |    Elo (FR)    |     Rank      |   Elo (EU)   |
 |:--------------:|:-------------:|:------------:|